rssalessio/TZDDPC/README.md

 ## Requirements

-To run the examples you need the following libraries: `numpy scipy cvxpy dccp pyzpc pyzonotope matplotlib`
+To run the examples you need the following libraries: `numpy scipy cvxpy dccp pyzpc pyzonotope matplotlib pydatadrivenreachability`

 - The `PyZPC` library can be found [here](https://github.com/rssalessio/PyZPC)
 - The `PyZonotope` library can be found [here](https://github.com/rssalessio/pyzonotope)
+- The `pydatadrivenreachability` library can be found [here](https://github.com/rssalessio/Py-Data-Driven-Reachability-Analysis)

 ## Example